Starring: Jared Padalecki, Danielle Panabaker, Amanda Righetti, and Derek Mears

 The Hills Have Eyes 2

-Derek Mears, the latest Jason, also starred in the sequel to a remake, The Hills Have Eyes 2.
-A group of National Guard trainees find themselves battling against a vicious group of mutants on their last day of training in the desert.
+Derek Mears, the latest Jason, also starred in the sequel to a remake, The Hills Have Eyes 2

 The Texas Chainsaw Massacre